Odeon Newcastle upon Tyne

 The 6-storey exterior was finished largely in brick dressed with Portland stone.
 A fancy, American style marquee ran across the width of the Pilgrim Street frontage with a vast vertical "Paramount" sign in the centre of the building the height of three floors.

-Cinemascope was fitted in 1954 prior to "The Robe" – the auditorium was modernized and the decor simplified but much of the original still remained.
+CinemaScope was fitted in 1954 prior to "The Robe" – the auditorium was modernized and the decor simplified but much of the original still remained.
 Ten years later the Wurlitzer organ was removed.
+In the 1970’s pop concerts features The Whoi, The Rolling Stones and Rod Stewart.

 A plan to demolish and redevelop the site in 1972 came to nothing and in 1975 the venue was tripled by extending forward the circle to create a 1,228 seat Screen 1, with 158 & 250 seat screens 2 & 3 below the circle.
 Screen 4 was added 1980 on the former stage – it has 361 seats.